TommyMart/QuizNight_Terminal_App/readme.md

 ## PROJECT MANAGEMENT

 For project management and planning a Trello Board was created, this provided a due date for each feature and a checklist of items needed to be completed to satify the completation of the feature.
-Once done the feature card is able to be moved to the 'Done' category, this greatly helped in organisation, time management and lessened stress when not knowing which feature to work on.
+Once completed, the feature card is able to be moved to the 'Done' category, this greatly helped in organisation, time management and lessened the stress of not knowing which feature to focus on.
+Successfully using project and time management I was able to treat the assignment as lots of smaller tasks which felt great ticking off, or, moving to the done column.
+The due dates were mainly organised into a few different dates that was based around my schedule and what days I would be able to dedicate to study.

+I used the trello board regularly throughout the planning and development process, checking in everyday and slowly moving the cards from 'to do', to 'doing', to 'done'.
+Which felt great!
+It was especially useful when I had not been able to study for a couple of days and needed a refresher of what needed doing, instead of feeling overwhelmed I was able to jump straight in.
+It definitely saved me time and in doing so was able to hand up the assignment a day earlier than I had planned.

+Pre planning was also done over the weekend over the 20th, where I read about the many different terminal app ideas and brainstormed what could be a fun and interesting idea.
+I decided that by the 24th that an idea needed to be decided upon so that I had sufficient time to create a high quality functioning app.
+I wanted to develop something that could help me in some way moving forward in life or study, and knowing that we have CS Fundamental quizzes and exams coming up in Term 2, a quiz game was decided upon.
+The quiz functions are easily changable, so using it in the future for study will be a fun and rewarding way to help next term and beyond.

 ### Sign Up/In

-Due date: 3rd May
+Due date: 3rd May \
 Completion: 1st May

 - Import csv system package.